2024 United Kingdom general election: 13–19 June

-On 13 June, Starmer released the Labour Party manifesto Change, which focused on economic growth, planning system reforms, infrastructure, clean energy, healthcare, education, childcare, crime, and strengthening workers' rights.
+On 13 June, Starmer released the Labour Party manifesto Change.
+It focused on economic growth, planning system reforms, infrastructure, clean energy, healthcare, education, childcare, crime, and strengthening workers' rights.
 It pledged a new publicly owned energy company (Great British Energy) and National Wealth Fund, a "Green Prosperity Plan", rebuilding the NHS and reducing patient waiting times, free breakfast clubs in primary schools, investing in green infrastructure, innovation, training and skills across the UK to boost economic growth, and renationalisation of the railway network (Great British Railways).
 It includes wealth creation and "pro-business and pro-worker" policies.
 The manifesto also pledged to give votes to 16-year olds, reform the House of Lords, and to tax private schools, with money generated going into improving state education.
 The party guaranteed giving all areas of England devolution powers, in areas such as integrated transport, planning, skills, and health.

-On 17 June, Farage and Tice released the Reform UK manifesto, which they called a "contract" (Our Contract with You).
-It pledged to lower taxes, lower immigration, increase funding for public services, reform the NHS and decrease its waiting lists down to zero, bring utilities and critical national infrastructure under 50% public ownership (the other 50% owned by pension funds), replace the House of Lords with a more democratic second chamber, and to replace first-past-the-post voting with a system of proportional representation.
+On 17 June, Farage and Tice released the Reform UK manifesto, which they called a "contract".
+Our Contract with You pledged to lower taxes, lower immigration, increase funding for public services, reform the NHS and decrease its waiting lists down to zero, bring utilities and critical national infrastructure under 50% public ownership (the other 50% owned by pension funds), replace the House of Lords with a more democratic second chamber, and to replace first-past-the-post voting with a system of proportional representation.
 It also pledged to accelerate transport infrastructure in coastal regions, Wales, the North, and the Midlands.
 The party also wants to freeze non-essential immigration and recruit 40,000 new police officers.
 Reform UK are the only major party to oppose the current net zero target made by the government.
 Instead, it pledged to support the environment with more tree planting, more recycling and less single-use plastics.
 Farage predicted Labour would win the election, but said he was planning to campaign for the next election.